mike0001-prog/my-react-pratices/README.md

 ---

-## Relationship With Backend
+# Relationship With Backend

-This frontend depends on the Django backend for:
+This frontend communicates with the Django backend repository using:

-### REST APIs
+## REST APIs

+Used for:

 - Authentication
+- Data persistence
 - Conversation retrieval
-- Message persistence
+- Message synchronization
-- User management

-### WebSockets
+## WebSockets

+Used for:

 - Real-time communication
-- Instant message delivery
 - Presence management
+- Instant updates

+Together, the frontend and backend form a full-stack architecture for experimentation with scalable application patterns.

 ---

-## Design Goals
+# Design Goals

-The frontend was designed with focus on:
+This repository is built with focus on:

+- Clean UI architecture
+- Component reusability
-- Responsive UI/UX
+- Responsive design
 - Real-time responsiveness
-- Clean component architecture
+- Maintainable state management
+- Scalable frontend patterns

 ---

-## Future Improvements

-- Message notifications
-- Dark mode
-- Typing indicators
-- Read receipts
-- Media sharing
-- Push notifications

----

-## License
+# License

 MIT License